 - Develop a current, professional resume or have one critiqued through Career Connections so it's in tip-top shape because it's the employers' first impression of you.
 NOTE: Most companies will ask you to complete an online application instead of asking for your resume.
 However, it is still important for you to bring hard copies with you.

 - Bring a list questions to ask employers.
 For example: "What kind of skills and experience do you look for in the employees you hire?"
 "What kind of entry-level positions exist within your organization?"
 Don’t ask questions for which the answers are on the company website.

 - Be ready to actually interview at the fair.

 - Dress as you would for an interview.

 - Make eye contact as you introduce yourself to the representative.
-Shake hands firmly and listen closely to what they say.
+Shake hands firmly.

 - Smile!
 Be enthusiastic and project interest in the company.

 - Ask questions about the company.
 (See samples above.)

 - Find out the best way to follow up and who the contact person is.

 - Thank them for their time and ask for their business card.